etamity/moviesreviews/README.md

 ## State Management

 There are two reducers in this project, `search` reducer for storing fetched data from api, and `app` reducer to store application local data, such as favourites list, footer information, nav items.
+[Here](https://github.com/etamity/moviesearch) is another implement without using redux.

+# Services
+`MovieService.js` is a api wrapper that fetch data and put them into redux store, once redux store update, all view layer where subscribed the state, will also trigger re-render.
+You can wrap tv show api by extending the services.
+For example: Simply create a new file call `TvService.js`, and wrap the api and put them into store.

 ## Components